bcsbooksandcomics/bcsbooksandcomics.github.io/index.md

-## Magic Events Feb/Mar/Apr 2020
+### Ikoria: Lair of Behemoths will be available May 15, 2020

-### Fri 17/Sat 18/Sun 19 Apr 2020 - Prerelease Ikoria: Lair of Behemoths
+Pre-release Decks
-7p Fri 17 - Sealed Deck
+Ikoria Boosters and Booster Boxes
-2p Sat 18 - Sealed Deck
+Ikoria Prerelease Bundle
-2p Sun 19 - Sealed Deck or 2 Head Giant
+Commander Decks - 2020 Edition

 ### Most Fridays - Friday Night Magic
 Booster Draft and/or Commander - Theros Beyond Death